-In Section 1-26-5, the bill further stipulates that prior to adopting or amending an emergency rule, an agency must publish a notice of intent and serve copies of the proposed rule, any relevant publications, and the written approvals from applicable officials.
+Furthermore, the bill amends Section 1-26-5, which outlines the process for adopting emergency rules.
+It specifies that agencies must publish a notice of intent to adopt an emergency rule and serve copies of the proposed rule, along with written approvals from applicable officials, to the Interim Rules Review Committee and the director.
 The bill also clarifies the conditions under which an emergency rule can be adopted, emphasizing that it cannot be used merely for the convenience of the agency.
-Overall, these changes aim to enhance oversight and accountability in the rule-making process by ensuring that elected officials are involved in the approval of administrative rules.
+These changes aim to enhance oversight and accountability in the rule-making process.

 Statutes affected: